Easy DIY Christmas Garlands to Transform Your Holiday Decor

 Step 8 – I wanted to use a little pom-pom as a star.
 I had some trim with white pop-poms on hand.
 I cut off ten pom-poms.

 Step 9 – Use your glue to attach the pom-poms to the tip of the Christmas tree.
+You can also sew them to the tree if you prefer.

 You could use the felt Christmas trees in different ways, but we are going to make them into another Christmas garland.

-red felt Christmas tree with white pom~pom
+red felt Christmas tree with white pom-pom top

-Step 10 – Thread your large darning needle again but don’t cut off any length.
+Step 10 – Thread your large darning needle again, but don’t cut off any length.
 Just as you did for the felt ball garland, decide how you want to mix in the red and white felt balls.

-I used an alternating pattern – white, red white – between each felt Christmas tree.
+I used an alternating pattern – white, red, white – between each felt Christmas tree.

 Follow the same instructions for threading this garland as you did for the felt ball garland.